-The E-field and the H-field are mathematically interdependent6 in the radiating near-field7 and the far-field8, which is located beyond a distance of at least the wavelength of the radiated EMF.
+The E-field and the H-field are mathematically interdependent in the radiating near-field and the far-field, which are located before and beyond a distance of at least the wavelength of the radiated EMF respectively.
 The measurement locations for most transmitter installations lie well within the far-field, as the wavelengths of the transmitted signals are relatively short, and the antennas are typically located many metres from any public area.